This page may include affiliate links. Please see the disclosure page for more information.

 I also realized I needed to ensure that I was getting enough Magnesium through my diet and my supplements.
 This mineral is necessary for many functions within the body, and sadly many of us are deficient as the soil has been depleted.
 Many multivitamins contain this mineral, however it is usually not at the full recommended daily value percentage so additional supplementation may be necessary, as is the case for me.

 After making these changes I ended up doing a 4 day detox diet that stripped my diet of caffeine, sugar, processed foods, meat, poultry, dairy, gluten and alcohol.
-It focused on fruit, vegetables, healthy fats and liver support.
+It focused on some fruit, vegetables, healthy fats and liver support (here is a great book on a 21 day Hormone Reset diet that explains why and how the foods we eat impact our hormonal system, I just removed the trouble food items all at once for 4 days but taking the time to do over 21 days would be extremely beneficial to learn about how to best support your body through your food choices).
 I also took the time to do a soak in an epsom salt bath for added magnesium absorption and had a massage to aid in my self care for my body.

 I was concerned that I would be hungry on the diet.
 I surprisingly was not.
 And after I finished and reflected on my experience, the word that I felt that best described how I felt was NOURISHED.
 My body felt good and it felt nourished.

 I incorporated some of the hormone supporting food from the detox into my regular diet, such as spinach, avocado and ground flax.
 I have also continued with my vitamin supplements.
 The next cycle I had NO SPOTTING!!!
 The same result the next month and the next month after that and the next month…if I could do a cartwheel I would have done a ton.
 Yes after months and months of issues, I continued to make minor steps to improve my wellness and did one 4 day detox diet and immediately had my symptoms resolved.
 Talk about mind blowing.